Rudolf060976/BOOKS-API/README.md

 </details>

-> Note: `genre` and `publisher` properties (in the request body params object) must be valid ids from api/genres and api/publishers endpoints.
-The `date` property must be a string with the 'YYYY-09-01' format.
-All properties must have the right data types, otherwhise the call will return a validation error.
+> Note: `genre` and `publisher` properties (in the request body params object) must be valid ids from `api/genres` and `api/publishers` endpoints.
+The `date` property must be a string with the `YYYY-MM-DD` format.
+All properties must have the right data types, otherwise the call will return a validation error.